-The Company has a \$525,000 revolving loan facility that matures on April 14, 2024.
-The revolving loan facility can be expanded up to \$800,000, subject to receipt of lender commitments and other conditions.
-All obligations under the facility are guaranteed unconditionally by the Company and are secured in the form of mortgages on certain wholly-owned assets and pledges of equity interests held by certain of the Company's subsidiaries.
-The credit facility previously bore interest at LIBOR plus a spread of 2.25% to 3.25% depending on the Company's overall leverage level.
-On March 22, 2023, the Company executed the one-year extension option to April 14, 2024.
-Additionally, effective March 13, 2023, the credit facility converted from LIBOR to 1-month Term SOFR with an applicable benchmark replacement increase adjustment of 0.11448%.
-As of June 30, 2023, the borrowing rate was SOFR plus a spread of 2.36%.
-As of June 30, 2023, borrowings under the facility were \$130,000, less unamortized deferred finance costs of \$5,714, for the revolving loan facility at a total interest rate of 9.07%.
-As of June 30, 2023, the Company's availability under the revolving loan facility for additional borrowings was \$394,787.
-The estimated fair value (Level 2 measurement) of borrowings under the credit facility at June 30, 2023 was \$130,005 for the revolving loan facility based on a present value model using a credit interest rate spread offered to the Company for comparable debt.
+Previously, the Company had a \$525,000 revolving loan facility, which was scheduled to mature on April 14, 2024.
+On September 11, 2023, the Company and the Operating Partnership entered into an amended and restated credit agreement, which amends and restates their prior credit agreement, and provides for an aggregate \$650,000 revolving loan facility that matures on February 1, 2027, with a one-year extension option.
+The revolving loan facility can be expanded up to \$950,000, subject to receipt of lender commitments and other conditions.
+All obligations under the credit facility are guaranteed unconditionally by the Company and are secured in the form of mortgages on certain wholly-owned assets and pledges of equity interests held by certain of the Company's subsidiaries.
+The new credit facility bears interest, at the Operating Partnership's option, at either the base rate (as defined in the credit agreement) or adjusted term SOFR (as defined in the credit agreement) plus, in both cases, an applicable margin.
+The applicable margin depends on the Company's overall leverage ratio and ranges from 1.00% to 2.50% over the selected index rate.
+Adjusted term SOFR is Term SOFR (as defined in the credit agreement) plus 0.10% per annum.
+As of September 30, 2023, the borrowing rate was SOFR plus a spread of 2.35%.
+As of September 30, 2023, borrowings under the credit facility were \$135,000 less unamortized deferred finance costs of \$16,365 for the revolving loan facility at a total effective interest rate of 8.48%.
+Concurrently with the entry into the amended and restated credit agreement, the Company drew \$152,000 of the amount available under the revolving loan facility and used the proceeds to repay in full amounts outstanding under its prior credit facility.
+As of September 30, 2023, the Company's availability under the revolving loan facility for additional borrowings was \$514,787.
+The estimated fair value (Level 2 measurement) of borrowings under the credit facility at September 30, 2023 was \$138,661 for the revolvin

-As of June 30, 2023 and December 31, 2022, the Company was in compliance with all applicable financial loan covenants.
+As of September 30, 2023 and December 31, 2022, the Company was in compliance with all applicable financial loan covenants.